Saturday, August 12, 2006

 At the conclusion of his prepared remarks on the apostolic tradition (see today's separate CWN headine story), the Holy Father told the 6,000 people attending his Wednesday audience that "my thoughts, full of sorrow, are turning again to the beloved region of the Middle East."
 He insisted that is "still possible to change the course of events" in the Middle East.

 The Pope again gave his support to efforts to obtain an immediate ceasefire, and talks aimed at achieving "a just and lasting solution."
-Citing the worlds of Pope Paul VI, in his 1965 speech to the UN, the he said:
+Citing the worlds of Pope Paul VI, in his 1965 speech to the UN, the he said: "If you want to be brothers, let your weapons fall from your hands."

 Pope Benedict reiterated his call for all of the faithful to join in prayers for a quick resolution of the conflict, saying: "I renew my call to everyone, to intensify their prayers for the gift of peace."